openxc/openxc-message-format/README.md

 OBD-II specification and returned in the `value` field.
 Set this to `none` to manually override the OBD-II decoding feature for a known PID.

+A diagnostic request's `bus`, `id`, `mode` and `pid` (or lack of a `pid`) combine to create a unique key to identify a recurring request.
+This means that you cannot simultaneosly have recurring requests at 2Hz and 5Hz for the same PID from the same ID.

+If you send a new `diagnostic_request` command with a `bus + id + mode + pid` key matching an existing recurring request, it will update it with whatever other parameters you've provided (e.g. it will change the frequency if you specify one).

-The `bus+id+mode+pid` key is unique, so if you send a create request with that key twice, it'll overwrite the existing one (i.e. it will change the frequency, the only other parameter).
-To cancel a recurring request, send this command with the frequency set to 0.
+To cancel a recurring request, send a `diagnostic_request` command with the matching request information (i.e. the `bus`, `id`, `mode` and `pid`) but a frequency of 0.

+Non-recurring requests may have the same `bus+id+mode(+pid)` key as a recurring request, and they will co-exist without issue.
+As soon as a non-recurring request is either completed or times out, it is removed from the active list.

 If you're just requesting a PID, you can use this minimal field set for the `request` object: